Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

 From the superpotential $W$ (\ref{WB4}), one can find the $F$-term constraints given by the set of equations $\left\{\partial W/\partial X_i = 0\right\}$, which means that the matter fields $X_i$'s can be written in terms of 5 independent $v$-fields, and the relation between them can be encoded in a matrix $K$.
 The matrix $K$ and its dual matrix $T$ are given as: \sid K=\left( \right)~;~ T= ~. \sidd From $K$ and $T$, we can write the matrix $P = K.T$.
 The entries of the matrix $P$ are all non-negative and it gives the relation of the matter fields $X_i$'s with the GLSM fields $p_i$'s: \sid P= \left( \right)~. \sidd The $Q_F$ charge matrix is given by the nullspace of $P$: \sid Q_F = \left(

 \right)~. \sidd The steps done so far in obtaining $P$-matrix and the charge $Q_F$ are independent of the CS levels.
-The information about CS levels is contained only in the charge $Q_D$ matrix which is a single row obeying the symmetry of the Calabi-Yau whose general form can be written as\cite{sid} $Q_D = \left(
+The information about CS levels is contained only in the charge $Q_D$ matrix which is a single row obeying the symmetry of the Calabi-Yau which is given as: \sid Q_D = P. \Delta^t=\left[